Egypt cancels regional Syria talks because of Turkey's absence

-UNITED NATIONS (Reuters) - Egypt’s Islamist President Mohamed Mursi has canceled a meeting of four regional powers on the Syria crisis because of the absence of Turkey’s prime minister from this week’s U.N.
+UNITED NATIONS, Sept 26 (Reuters) - Egypt’s Islamist President Mohamed Mursi has canceled a meeting of four regional powers on the Syria crisis because of the absence of Turkey’s prime minister from this week’s U.N.
 General Assembly, according to Egypt’s presidential spokesman.

 The quartet of Egypt, Iran, Turkey and Saudi Arabia arose from an initiative by Egypt, whose new president is looking to make his mark with what he has described as a balanced foreign policy.